 Needless to say: I recommend eating your citrusy fruits instead of relying on cheap “C” substitutes.

-Lemon juice naturally anti-bacterial and anti-viral: lemon juice destroys the bacteria of malaria, cholera, diphtheria, typhoid and other deadly diseases!
+Lemon juice is naturally anti-bacterial and anti-viral; lemon juice destroys the bacteria of malaria, cholera, diphtheria, typhoid and other deadly diseases!
 So, boiling hot water and lemon can keep a house clean (and even “kosher”) without the damaging effects of triclosan and an endless parade of other chemicals I have to pause to pronounce.

 So, do your body and your home a favor — grab some lemons and use lemon juice to enhance your body and your home!